Digital marketing is the application of a set of digital media marketing strategies.

 The concept or definition of digital marketing was first used in the 1990s.
 It was at the beginning of the Internet that the term digital marketing was created.

-During the 2000s and 2010s, with the evolution of technology and the emergence of new social and mobile tools, the concept of Digital Marketing began to expand unstoppably, ceusing its use only with the aim of advertising for customers, and adding the goal of create experiences that included users.
+During the decade of the 2000s and 2010s, with the evolution of technology and the emergence of new social and mobile tools, the concept of Digital Marketing began to expand unstoppably.
+Ceasing to be used only for the purpose of advertising for customers, and adding the objective of creating experiences that include users.

 Philip Kotler divides Digital Marketing into three eras, which clearly explain its evolution: